HL7/cqf-measures/pages/measure-conformance.md

 This section describes how to use codes and valuesets from codesystems like LOINC, SNOMED-CT, and others within the CQL and FHIR-based eCQM files of a measure package.

-Valuesets and direct referenced codes are declared in the header section of the CQL using the CQL valueset and code constructs.
-In the case of direct referenced codes, a codesystem declaration must precede the code declaration (per CQL v1.3 specification).
+Valuesets and direct-reference codes are declared in the header section of the CQL using the CQL valueset and code constructs.
+In the case of direct-reference codes, a codesystem declaration must precede the code declaration (per CQL v1.3 specification).
 Examples of valueset and code declarations can be seen in the accompanying [Terminology_FHIR.cql](cql/Terminology_FHIR.cql).

 ```cql
 codesystem "SNOMEDCT:2017-09": 'http://snomed.info/sct'